tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

         | RemoveTag g ->
             // block to be executed before the actual command removing tag
             // is executed.
-It will return another function with the context needed (the tag itself) (fun (x: TagsAggregate) ->
+It will return another function with the context needed (the tag itself) (fun (x: TagsCluster) ->
                 result {
                     let! tag = x.GetTag g
                     let result =

                         // block to be executed after the actual command removing tag is executed.
-                        // It will return the list of events to be applied to the aggregate state to compensate the effect of the command.
+                        // It will return the list of events to be applied to the cluster state to compensate the effect of the command.
-                        // Note that the tag is the context needed to readd the tag to the aggregate state.
+                        // Note that the tag is the context needed to readd the tag to the  state.

-                        fun (x': TagsAggregate) ->
+                        fun (x': TagsCluster) ->
                             x'.AddTag tag
                             |> Result.map (fun _ -> [TagAdded tag])
                     return result